 By Jill Martin

 Looking for family-friendly spring break destinations?
-Want to avoid the crazy college crowds as much as possible?
+Want to avoid the college crowds as much as possible?
 Here are my top five picks along with ideas for what you can see and do while you're there:

-and Nature Center, spend the day at Sombrero Beach or just lounge at your resort’s pool.
+, spend the day at Sombrero Beach or just lounge at your resort’s pool.
 The weather is here, and it’s beautiful.
 You can also check out the Turtle Hospital and meet its residents, swim with a dolphin and get your fill of conch fritters.

 It’s a hop, skip and a jump from Orlando and Miami to this off-the-beaten-path paradise.
 Visit the Loggerhead Marine Life Center and learn all about these endangered creatures.
 Climb rocks on the beach and look for their version of sea glass (small rocks in all colors that are smooth as glass).
 Go snorkeling.
 Take in a spring training game.
 Tour their famous lighthouse.
 There is something for everyone in Jupiter

 During spring break, the college kids go home, which leaves this fabulous town all yours for exploring.
 And Tallahassee rocks

 !
 Visit the Tallahassee Museum

 and walk their boardwalk nature trail, past bears, panthers, cypress stumps, otters – it’s awesome.
 There is so much to do here and their onsite café is great for lunch (get the bbq beef sandwich).
 Mission San Luis